MileHacker Logo

 Cultural Street Exploration

 Wander through alleyways plus calmer streets.
 They often present unexpected photo opportunities and street art.
-Hải Thượng Lãn Ông Street is celebrated for its classic Chinese and Vietnamese medicine shops.
-The air contains the aroma of dried herbs, roots, plus herbs.
+Hải Thượng Lãn Ông Street is renowned for its traditional Chinese and Vietnamese medicine shops.
+The air contains the aroma of dried herbs, roots, and spices.

 Highlights